RatWasHere/bmods/README.md

 AI-generated code is not allowed.
 While using AI as a tool for assistance is permitted, all code must be created and reviewed by human contributors.

+When making major changes (such as adding or removing functionality) to an existing mod, please discuss them with the original author or submit a Pull Request.
+Minor changes (such as formatting) can be pushed directly.

 ## Uploading Mods via GitHub Pull Requests

 To contribute your mods to this repository, you can use either the GitHub web interface or your local machine.\